 How we picked the best home security systems

 To come up with our picks for the best home security systems, we looked at the latest systems companies offered.
-We also considered professional reviews from a number of sources, such as CNET, PC Magazine, Reviewed and others, plus the customer reviews and best-seller lists of such sites as Home Depot, Lowe's and others.
+We also considered professional reviews from a number of sources, such as CNET (opens in new tab), PC Magazine (opens in new tab), Reviewed (opens in new tab) and others, plus the customer reviews and best-seller lists of such sites as Home Depot (opens in new tab), Lowe's (opens in new tab) and others.
 From there, we narrowed down the list based on the best selection of features, price and reviews, and contacted each to get a quote for installation and services.